-- Export XLS: Create a spreadsheet of the report.
+- Export XLS/CSV: Create a spreadsheet/database of the report.

-- Export PDF: (Aggregate only) Create a PDF of the aggregate graph and report.
+- Export Aggregate: Create a PDF of the aggregate graph and report.

 - Email: Go to Email and email the students returned by your filter conditions.

-- Apply Tuition Schedule: Lets you add, remove, or replace tuition schedules for the students in the report.
+- Manage Tuition Schedules/Refund Policies: Lets you add, remove, or replace tuition schedules or refund policies for the students in the report.

 - Apply Charge/Credit: Read about adding charges here.

-- Apply Communication Plan: Put all of the students in your report on the same Communication Plan; just select a Plan from the drop-down and Save.
+- Apply/Remove Communication Plan: Put all of the students in your report on the same Communication Plan; just select a Plan from the drop-down and Save.